 This process starts with the digestion of fatty acids.
 These medium-chain fatty acids are digested and absorbed into the liver, where they activate what's called a 'thermogenic' effect.

-MCT oil is a concentrated product made through the separation of these fatty acid chains from coconut oil or palm kernel oil (in some cases).
+MCT oil is a concentrated product that separates these fatty acid chains from coconut or palm kernel oil (in some cases).

 This methodology involves controlling the temperature of oils and isolating the medium-chain triglycerides from the coconut through a process called fractionation.
-A partial crystallization of some compounds is created and the remaining liquid is separated from the solids through filtration or centrifuge.
+Some compounds are partially crystallized, and the remaining liquid is separated from the solids through filtration or centrifuge.

 You'll find that MCT oil can include any number of medium-chain fatty acids, often only two or three, and sometimes all four.
-The number of medium-chain fatty acids included in the oil is determined by the quality of the fractionation process the manufacturer uses.
+The number of medium-chain fatty acids contained in the oil is determined by the quality of the manufacturer's fractionation process.

-The main difference in MCT oil and coconut oil lies in the chemical composition.
-Each are beneficial and miraculous in their own right, but serve different functions for different purposes.
+The main difference between MCT oil and coconut oil is their chemical composition.
+Each is beneficial and miraculous in its own right, but it serves different functions for different purposes.

-Coconut oil will contain a wide variety of short and long-chain triglycerides as well as other compounds, making it more complex for your body to metabolize and break down.
-Coconut oil contains over 50% medium-chain triglycerides, most of which is lauric acid.
+Coconut oil contains a wide variety of short and long-chain triglycerides and other compounds, making it more complex for your body to metabolize and break down.
+Coconut oil contains over 50% medium-chain triglycerides, most of which are lauric acids.

 The average composition of coconut oil looks much like this:

-As stated previously, the majority of the MCT content in coconut oil comes from lauric acid, followed by long-chain fatty acids and finished with low levels of caprylic and capric acid.
+As stated previously, most of the MCT content in coconut oil comes from lauric acid, followed by long-chain fatty acids, and finished with low levels of caprylic and capric acid.

-There are those who believe lauric acid doesn’t qualify as a “true MCT” because it breaks down slower than C6, C8 and C10, so the benefits are lost without higher amounts of short-chain fatty acids.
+Some believe lauric acid doesn't qualify as a "true MCT" because it breaks down slower than C6, C8, and C10, so the benefits are lost without higher amounts of short-chain fatty acids.

 The average MCT oil composition looks much like this:

-You can see the volume of lauric acid is minimal (and commonly removed) in the composition of MCT oil.
-Lauric acid is found in a variety of other sources like vegetables, herbs, and milk.
-This decrease of lauric acid is why many sources believe MCT oil is not a replacement for coconut oil, but rather an addition to your diet.
+The volume of lauric acid is minimal (and commonly removed) in the composition of MCT oil.
+Lauric acid is found in other sources like vegetables, herbs, and milk.
+This decrease in lauric acid is why many sources believe MCT oil is not a replacement for coconut oil but rather an addition to your diet.

-The debate over the legitimacy of lauric acid being a true medium-chain triglyceride is because some claim it behaves as a long-chain fatty acid, but truthfully it's still within the threshold to be considered a medium-chain triglyceride.
-While it is true the longest MCT comes in at 12 carbon atoms, lauric acid is just at the cutoff and is, in fact, a true medium-chain fatty acid.
+The debate over the legitimacy of lauric acid being a true medium-chain triglyceride is because some claim it behaves as a long-chain fatty acid.
+However, truthfully it's still within the threshold to be considered a medium-chain triglyceride.
+While the longest MCT comes in at 12 carbon atoms, lauric acid is just at the cutoff and is, in fact, an actual medium-chain fatty acid.

-Palm oil is much cheaper/easier for some manufacturers to produce and is often processed using high-heat chemical means that threaten to degrade the final raw ingredient.
+Palm oil is much cheaper/more accessible for some manufacturers to produce and is often processed using high-heat chemical means that threaten to degrade the final raw ingredient.

-Regarding palm sourcing, something we feel strongly about at Wild Foods is conscious consumerism.
+Regarding palm sourcing, we feel strongly about conscious consumerism at Wild Foods.
 And how that applies to something like deforestation of palm forests in Asia is thus: Simply not buying palm products will not elicit change in the palm industry.

 The way to encourage sustainable and long-term protection of our valuable environment comes when you support the producers (usually smaller ones) that do things the right way.

-When you buy from these producers you support farmers who invest into their farm and the crops they grow while also providing them the ability to constantly improve their crops/land/soil and infrastructure that will result in a net positive benefit to the environment.
+When you buy from these producers, you support farmers who invest in their farms and the crops they grow while also providing them the ability to constantly improve their crops/land/soil and infrastructure, which will result in a net positive benefit to the environment.

-Part of our Wild mission is supporting these quality producers so they can turn around and support us and our world!
+Our Wild mission is to support these quality producers so they can turn around and support us and our world!

-When it comes to determining how pure a particular MCT oil batch is, you can often look at the ingredients label and see the listed medium-chain triglycerides.
+When determining a particular MCT oil batch's purity, you can often look at the ingredients label and see the listed medium-chain triglycerides.
 Ideally, your MCT oil won't have additives or preservatives, and the packaging should be transparent about the source of the MCFAs (whether it's coming from coconuts, palm kernel oil, or from a variety of sources.)

-Always ensure that the manufacturer you are purchasing from is responsible and has a track record of providing quality products year-round.
+Always ensure that the manufacturer you purchase from is responsible and has a track record of providing quality products year-round.

 Of course, always consult your doctor before altering your diet or taking a new supplement, especially if you have or are at risk for any medical conditions.

-In the United States alone, the average consumption of medium-chain fatty acids is roughly 2% of an American's total fat intake, which is a surprisingly low amount.
+In the United States alone, the average consumption of medium-chain fatty acids is roughly 2% of an American's total fat intake, which is surprisingly low.